 - Same lot, challenging variation: Wyanokie High Point, Carris Hill, Buck Mountain.

-- Nearby: Torne Mountain/Osio Rock; Lake Sonoma and Overlook Rock; Stonetown Circular; Lake Sonoma, Overlook Rock, Manaticut Point.
+- Nearby: Torne Mountain/Osio Rock; Horse Pond Mountain to Lake Sonoma Loop; Stonetown Circular; Lake Sonoma, Overlook Rock, Manaticut Point.

 Our two cents: